1.6 How does an archive make data available?

 • using file formats according to a preferred formats policy (see also What is archived?),

-• using suitable license agreements,
+• using suitable license agreements for data sharing,

-• determining the right access category, and
+• determining the access category,

-These characteristics of the data determine how the data can be made accessible and available for reuse.
+Characteristics of the data determine how the data can be made accessible and available for reuse.

 Licences